 Regular Carpet Cleaner + Patience

 A regular carpet cleaner such as Resolve can get slime out of the carpet just like any of the other methods.
-Simply spray the carpet cleaner solution on the slime, brush in or scrape off excess, and then vacuum.
+Spray the carpet cleaner solution on the slime, brush in or scrape off excess, and then vacuum.

 (Be sure to read the directions of the cleaner you use.)